connorocampo/dotdev/src/blog/replace-loops-using-recursion.md

 The above code is the solution.

-In order to understand this solution better, I had to figure out the correct way to write out the recursive statement.
+In order to understand this solution better, I had to figure out the correct way to write out the recursive call.
 Building a solid JavaScript foundation in important to me, so I'm making it a point to not move on until I truly understand how every line of code works.

 ## Recursive Case Written Out Line-by-Line

-In this example we’ll create an array call are with values 1 through 5.
+In this example we’ll create an array called arr with values 1 through 5.
 We'll also create and initialize a variable n to equal 3.

 ```js
 var arr = [1, 2, 3, 4, 5];